Nose Surgery/Rhinoplasty/Revision Rhinoplasty

 How does the nose age?
 What is the Aging rhinoplasty?open

 Dr. Rizk often does a minor rhinoplasty with a facelift or an eyelift to refine or rejuvenate the appearance.
 As we age, the skin in our nose becomes thicker and the nose "drops".
 What happens is the tip attachments to the dorsum (or top of the nose) weakens and the tip starts falling and this gives the appearance that one is developing a bump.
 However, this is usually a "relative" bump, meaning that it is a bump relative to the lower tip, and as the tip is lifted to a more youthful position, the bump disappears.
 This can be done with a minor soft rhinoplasty, without touching the nasal bones, and heals very quickly either as an isolated procedure or with other facial rejuvenation procedures.
 Sometimes, the tip is also refined at the same time as lifting it a little.

-How does the male rhinoplasty differ?
+How does the male rhinoplasty differ?open

 Male noses have thicker skin and stronger bones and the aesthetics of the male nose is different.
 Male rhinoplasty has to address the thick skin in the nose to achieve excellent results.
 Also, removing the bump or lifting the tip has to be done very conservatively, in order not to feminize the appearance of the nose.
 Additionally, the nose has to fit other facial features of the male face to achieve a natural outcome.
 The angle between nose and upper lip in a male nose should not exceed 90 degrees, otherwise the nose appears too rotated or feminine.
 In the female nose, it should be 95 degrees or higher depending on the distance between nose and lips and other features.
 Male rhinoplasty accounts for 30 percent of Dr. Rizk's rhinoplasties.